ocean-data-challenges/2022a_SWOT_karin_error_filtering/README.md

 ## Quickstart
 :computer: _**How to get started ?**_

-Create the data challenge conda environment, named env-dc-swot-filtering, using:
+Create the data challenge conda environment, named env-dc-swot-filtering, by running the following command:

 ```
 conda env create -f environment.yml
 ```
-and then
+and then activate it with:

 ```
 conda activate env-dc-swot-filtering